|

 ancient Greece.
 Later, foreign cities could join as well.

-teamed up with the Romans against Macedon, which united most of the
+joined forces with the Romans against Macedon, which at the time united most of the

 Peloponnese, including Sparta.